CJYD/WGU-Skateboard-Shop/README.md

             else {
                 return true;

-Change file: Part.java lines 4, 21, 33 - 37, 50 - 51, 59 - 60, 87 - 107.
+Changed file: Part.java lines 4, 21, 33 - 37, 50 - 51, 59 - 60, 87 - 107.
 To start you need to import the ValidInventoryRange.
 Import the ValidInventoryRange annotation as well.
 Next convert all the primitive int values to Integer for to allow the field to be set to null if necessary, this helps avoid any unknown errors.
 The @Min and @Max annotations ensure that the inventory values fall within the specified range.
 Then the adjusted constructors to account for the new minInv and maxInv variables to initialize the variables.
 The new Getter/Setter methods are also adjusted with the new Integer types and with the new min and max variables.